sbabic/swupdate/doc/source/improvement_proposals.rst

 to move the delta approach to filesystems, while SWUpdate should apply the deltas generated by BTRFS utilities.

+* Status: Design
+* Request for Support : Planned
+* Priority : Medium

 Security / Crypto engines
 =========================

 - add support for asymmetryc decryption
 - rework support for crypto engine - let possible to load multiple libraries at the same time.
 Currently, there is support for openSSL, WolfSSL and mbedTLS.
-  However, WolfSSL are mising together.
+  However, WolfSSL are missing together.
 There should be a way to select one or more libraries and independently the algorithms that SWUpdate should support.
   Some hacks are currently built to avoid conflicts (pkcs#7 and CMS are the same thing, but supported by different libraries), and they should be solved.
-- add more algorythms for decryption, as AES-CTR can be very useful to decrypt chunks in delta updates.
+- add more algorithms for decryption, as AES-CTR can be very useful to decrypt chunks in delta updates.
 - Support for TPM2 to store secrets (requires rework above).

+* Status: Wait
+* Request for Support : Sponsor
+* Priority : High

 Back-end support (suricatta mode)
 =================================